Easy Lemon Protein Balls

 - Oat Flour vs. Rolled Oats – If you don’t have pre-ground oat flour, I would recommend a food processor or high speed blender (I love this one) to grind the oats into a flour.
 You don’t have to use oat flour – you can use whole oats – but I find the texture is much finer and more enjoyable when you use oat flour.

 - Protein powder may result in a drier product – When making these delicious lemon balls with protein powder, you may want to adjust the honey as needed.
-Depending on the type of protein powder you use, it may end up more dry, so you can add more honey or a bit of water/lemon juice, as needed.
+Depending on the type of protein powder you use, the final product may end up more dry, so you can add more honey or a bit of water/lemon juice, as needed.

 - Coconut flakes – If you want the coconut flakes to stay on more securely, add a bit more honey.
 I just like to dip them but you may prefer more coconut flakes in your lemon coconut protein balls by coating them in coconut flakes.

-You don’t have to, but it will definitely help firm them up and keep them together better.
+- Storage – I do recommend putting them in the refrigerator for 30 minutes initially!
+It will definitely help firm your lemon bliss balls up and keep them together better.
 Mine are much more flimsy when I don’t do it.
+Then, store them in the fridge for up to 5-7 days.

 - Sweet potato energy balls